5 key nutrients and how to get enough of them

 So, what’s the best way to get vitamin A?
 Eat plenty of colorful fruits and veggies like sweet potatoes and carrots, each of which contain more than 100 percent of the recommended daily amount per cup.
 The type of vitamin A found in fruits and veggies is safe to eat, even in large amounts.

-Fiber: In addition to promoting normal bowel function, dietary fiber helps control blood sugar levels.
-Women need about 25 grams daily, according to the National Academy of Medicine, and men require about 38 grams.
+In addition to promoting normal bowel function, dietary fiber helps control blood sugar levels.
+The daily recommended allowance is 22 to 28 grams each day for women, depending on age.
+For pregnant or lactating people, it ranges from 28 to 36 grams.
+For men, it’s between 28 and 34 grams.
 Foods like black beans contain 15 grams per cup, and raspberries, 8 grams per cup.

-Calcium: Milk isn’t the only source of calcium, which is important for bone and tooth health.
-Produce like oranges and broccoli contain a decent amount—72 and 43 milligrams per cup, respectively.
+Milk isn’t the only source of calcium, which is important for bone and tooth health.
+Produce like oranges and broccoli contain a fair amount—72 and 43 milligrams per cup, respectively.
 Getting about 1,000 milligrams of calcium per day is acceptable for most adults.

-Iron: Iron is an essential part of the protein that carries oxygen from the lungs to the rest of the body.
-Women between ages 19 and 50 should get about 18 milligrams daily, while men and women over age 50 should get about 8 milligrams.
+Iron is an essential part of the protein that carries oxygen from the lungs to the rest of the body.
+Women between ages 19 and 50 should get about 18 milligrams daily, while women older than 50 and all men should get about 8 milligrams.
 It may not seem like a lot, but many struggle to reach this goal.
 A cup of red kidney beans contains more than 5 milligrams of iron, and the same serving of black beans contains just under 4 milligrams.

 Track your progress